 - Batman: In issue #633, Robin (Stephanie Brown) dies due to torture and Batman later discovers that Dr. Leslie Thompkins deliberately withheld treatment that could've saved her life but chose not to in order to teach the kids of Gotham a lesson about superheroing.
 After massive backlash this was retconned into Thompkins making Batman think that Stephanie died when she was actually smuggled out of the country.
 (Then it was retconned even further into Batman and a few other adults in Stephanie's life being aware too, and everyone dancing around the Open Secret for complex psychological and political reasons...)

 - The Batman story Knightfall has Jean-Paul Valley/Azrael do this while assuming Batman's identity.
 When the villain Abattoir is left dangling above a vat of molten steel, Jean-Paul is torn between fulfilling his duty as an avenging knight and killing him, or rejecting it and saving his life.
-Instead, he chooses to walk off, leaving Abattoir to eventually fall to his death.
-When Bruce, having finally recovered from his injuries from fighting Bane, discovers this, he realizes he can't leave Az-Bats walking around with the identity any longer.
+Instead, he chooses neither and leaves Abattoir to eventually fall to his death — which also dooms the hostage he had hidden away.
+After Bruce recovers and learns about this, he realizes he can't trust Valley with the Batman identity anymore.

 - Marshal Law: At the climax of the "Kingdom of the Blind" storyarc, Law is very much capable of helping the Private Eye up rather than let him fall to his death.
 Watching from across the room, Law jokingly insists he "can't quite reach" as the Private Eye struggles and eventually falls.